Living Learning Program

 Okay, now that you're convinced, here's what you need to know to apply:

-Are you a future lawyer who's planning on studying both at home and overseas through the Laurier-Sussex exchange program?
+Are you an aspiring lawyer who's planning on studying law overseas through the Laurier-Sussex pathway?

 Do you want an early start at getting to know the classmates who are planning on going abroad with you?

-As a first-year student in the Laurier-Sussex Law Learning Cluster, you will meet classmates who are also interested in studying law overseas in Sussex.
+As a first-year student in the Laurier-Sussex Law Learning Cluster, you will meet classmates who are also interested in studying law overseas at the University of Sussex.
 In addition to getting to know one another, you will also hear from other students who are currently overseas and learn more about what the program is like from people who are participating themselves.
 With the guidance of the Learning Cluster Advisor, an upper-year Laurier-Sussex Law student, first-year students will develop strategies to develop confidence in case studies, assignments, midterms and final exams, and learn key strategies to be a successful pre-law student.
+Please note that being in this Laurier-Sussex Learning Cluster does not automatically enroll you in the Laurier-Sussex program.

 We invite you to apply if you:

-- Are registered in one of the following programs: Criminology, Human Rights and Human Diversity, Humanities with Leadership Foundations or Law and Society.
+- Are registered in one of the following programs: Criminology, Human Rights, English, History or Law and Society

-- Your intention is to complete your Bachelor of Arts (BA) degree from Laurier and a Bachelor of Law (LLB) from the University of Sussex in the United Kingdom.
+- You plan to complete your Bachelor of Arts (BA) degree from Laurier and a Bachelor of Law (LLB) from the University of Sussex in the United Kingdom.
+Please note that acceptance into the Laurier-Sussex Law Learning Cluster does not confirm your enrolment in the LLB pathway.
+Questions about the LLB Pathway should be directed to the campus partner

 What will you be doing in the Residence Learning Cluster?
 Check out a few examples:

-- Talk to upper student year students from the program who are already at Sussex.
+- Engage with upper student year students from the program who are already at Sussex

 Who will be your future campus partner?